 - Talking a friend out of suicide and working to get them into therapy

-Human Need Driving the Goal (Inner Motivation): safety and security, love and belonging
+Human Need Driving the Goal (Inner Motivation): Safety and Security, Love and Belonging

 How the Character May Prepare for This Goal:

-- Research options for therapy and aid
+- Researching options for therapy and aid

 Possible Sacrifices or Costs Associated With This Goal: